vallard/CiscoCloudDayLab1/03-ContinuousIntegration/README.md

 ```
 Then we will add the Gitlab origin and commit the code up:
 ```
-git remote add origin ssh://git@ci:10022/vallard/web.git git add . git push -u origin master
+git remote add origin ssh://git@ci:10022/<gitlab user name>/web.git git add . git push -u origin master
 ```
-Refreshing your webpage you should see some of the new content.
+Now go back to the Gitlab page and refresh the page.
+You should see some of the new content!
+You just pushed code into Gitlab.

 ![new web application](./images/gl08.png)